 2. No Curves, So It's Easy To Insert

 Hodder also recommends the Tantus Little Flirt because it's "an adorable and super-slim first-time plug made of silicone.
 Without the angles or curves, this one is one of the easiest to insert and takes up the least amount of space once inserted.
 Plus, its narrow flare base feels comfortable between the cheeks!"
+Get it in your choice of black or purple.

 3. This Hygienic Option For Those Who Prefer Gradual Stimulation